❭ API reference ❭ data_base ❭

 This package provides efficient and scalable methods to store and access simulation results at a terrabyte scale.

-A wide variety of input data and output file formats are supported (see data_base.IO.LoaderDumper
+A wide variety of input data and output file formats are supported (see data_base.IO.LoaderDumper), including:

 1D and ND numpy arrays